-61. While the COT agrees with the establishment of the HBGVs, they noted some uncertainties.
-No human studies on inhibition of iodine uptake by chlorate were available, the TDI by EFSA is therefore based on read across from perchlorate.
-The basis for the TDI of 0.3 μ g/kg bw is human-dose response data, while the difference in potency is derived from animal data.
+60. While the COT agrees with the establishment of the HBGVs, they noted some uncertainties.
+No human studies on inhibition of iodine uptake by chlorate were available, the TDI by EFSA is therefore based on a read across from perchlorate.
+The basis for the TDI of $0.3 \mu g/kg$ bw is human-dose response data, while the difference of potency is derived from animal data.
 EFSA therefore assumed the same potency difference of perchlorate and chlorate in humans and rats.
-Furthermore, different rat strains were used for tests of the two compounds, adding additional uncertainty.
+Furthermore, different rat strains have been used for tests of the two compounds, adding additional uncertainty.

-62. An ARfD was established based on a NOAEL of 36 μ g/kg bw per day in a human repeat dose study, the NOAEL being the highest dose tested, and it is unclear as to how much higher the dose would need to be before effects were seen.
+61. An ARfD was set based on a NOAEL of 36 μ g/kg bw per day in a human repeat study, the NOAEL being the highest dose tested, and it is unclear as to how much higher a LOAEL would be.
 No UF was applied as the NOAEL was at least 300 times lower than the toxic concentration in a poisoning case without induction of methemoglobinemia.
 However, this difference was derived from a single poisoning case.

-63. The COT agrees with the overall conclusion by EFSA.
+62. The COT agrees with the overall conclusion by EFSA.
 Chronic dietary exposure to chlorate is of potential concern for high consumers in all age groups, particularly to individuals with mild to moderate iodine deficiency.
 Drinking water was the major contributor, at up to 40 to 60%.
-Single acute exposures to chlorate at levels found in food and drinking water however, are unlikely to cause adverse effects, including in vulnerable individuals.
+Single acute exposure to chlorate at levels found in food and drinking water however, are unlikely to cause adverse effects, including vulnerable individuals.

-64. The full EFSA evaluation can be found here:
+63. The full EFSA evaluation can be found here: